kubernetes/website/content/en/docs/contribute/participating.md

   prevent automatic merging of a given pull request (by adding a `/hold` comment or withholding a `/lgtm` comment).
 - Any Kubernetes member can add the `lgtm` label by adding a `/lgtm` comment.
-- Only SIG Docs approver can merge a pull request by adding an `/approve` comment.
+- Only SIG Docs approvers can merge a pull request by adding an `/approve` comment.
 Some approvers also perform additional specific roles, such as [PR Wrangler](#pr-wrangler) or [SIG Docs chairperson](#sig-docs-chairperson).